Sex Hormone-Binding Globulin:

 - Supplements.
-Magnesium, zinc, stinging nettle root, Tonkat Aki (“Long-Jack”), Boron, and vitamin D all help to lower SHBG.
+Magnesium, zinc, stinging nettle root, Tongkat Aki (“Long-Jack”), Boron, and vitamin D all help to lower SHBG.

-Hopefully, you can see that the case has been made with the strong evidence presented that the correct balance of SHBG is critical for your continued well-being.
+Hopefully, you can see that the case has been made with the substantial evidence presented that the correct balance of SHBG is critical for your continued well-being.

 Shockingly, many physicians do not test for this essential regulating protein.
 But that is changing.
 Researchers are finally recommending SHBG testing as an additional predictor of metabolic and cardiovascular risk.